kuznetsov-radio/gximagecomputing/README.md

 When the input data are ready, the computation is performed by calling the main executable module (RenderX.dll or RenderX.so) via the call_external function:<br/>
 r=call_external(libname, 'ComputeMW', model, ebtel, simbox, coronaparms, outspace)<br/>
 where libname is the name of the appropriate executable library, and model, ebtel, simbox, coronaparms, and outspace are the structures returned by the above-mentioned functions.

+The output structure outspace contains the fields outspace.TI and outspace.TV, which represents the brightness temperatures corresponding to the Stokes parameters I and V of the computed emission (in K).
+Each field is a 3D array with Nx * Ny * Nf elements